apache/zeppelin/docs/setup/security/shiro_authentication.md

 > **NOTE :** All of the above configurations are defined in the `conf/shiro.ini` file.

+## FAQ

+Zeppelin sever is configured as form-based authentication but is behind proxy configured as basic-authentication for example [NGINX](./authentication_nginx.html#http-basic-authentication-using-nginx) and don't want Zeppelin-Server to clear authentication headers.

+> Set `zeppelin.server.authorization.header.clear` to `false` in zeppelin-site.xml

 ## Other authentication methods

 - [HTTP Basic Authentication using NGINX](./authentication_nginx.html)